jlandersen/blog/content/posts/dotnetcore-diagnostics-containers.md

 drwxr-xr-x 2 root root 4096 Jun 17 09:12 system-commandline-sentinel-files
  ```

-Maybe obvious from the file name, `dotnet-diagnostic-1-213386-socket` is the socket (otherwise, the *s* in the mode `srw` indicates it).
+Perhaps obvious from the file name, `dotnet-diagnostic-1-213386-socket` is the socket (otherwise, the *s* in the mode `srw` indicates it).

 With `socat` we can open the socket and say hello: